simyy/godanmu/README.md

 # simDanmu

-a Danmu program writen with golang.
+a danmu program writen with golang.

 ## support